 An Expensive, Inflexible Path to the Cloud…

-Cloud gateways commit all data to the cloud for an authoritative copy to be distributed to other locations and keep only “hot data” on premises in cache.
+Cloud storage gateways commit all data to the cloud for an authoritative copy to be distributed to other locations and keep only “hot data” on premises in cache.
 This works well for applications that write files and modify infrequently but not for demanding workloads such as database or virtualization.
 For efficiency, data migrated to the cloud via gateways is stored in a proprietary “block” format.
 This means the data stored in the cloud is only readable by the cloud gateways, locking in customers and eliminating open access by cloud native tools such as compute, analytics, and AI/ML.

 Here’s a brief review of why cloud gateways are not an ideal solution for migrating NAS data to the cloud: